 |Enterococcus faecalis (vancomycin-susceptible

-Standardized susceptibility test procedures require the use of laboratory control microorganisms to monitor and ensure the accuracy and precision of supplies and reagents used in the assay and the techniques of the individuals performing the test.
-Acceptable oritavancin MIC ranges for the quality control strains are shown in Table 5.
+Standardized susceptibility test procedures require the use of laboratory controls to monitor and ensure the accuracy of supplies and reagents used in the assay, and the techniques of the individuals performing the test.1, 2 Standard oritavancin powder should provide the following range of MIC values noted in Table 5.

 ATCC = American Type Culture Collection.

 a As determined by broth microdilution with 0.002% polysorbate-80 during oritavancin dissolution and dilution and in the final assay.1,2